jncraton/oop-cpsc2030/lectures/06-classes-instances.md

 Exercise
 --------

 Create a `Student` class.
-Students should have a name, and a list of course that you can `add` and `drop` via appropriate methods.
+Students should have a name, and a list of courses that you can `add` and `drop` via appropriate methods.